1. Before you begin

 - Name your backend

-- Once your rollout completes, click your free domain under "domains".
+- After your rollout completes, click to open your site URL under Domains.
 This may take a few minutes to begin working due to DNS propagation.

 6. Add authentication to the web app